Rockstar1611/MySQL/README.md

 # MySQL
-creating database of MySql Learning for fullstack developer
+creating databases of MySql ,Learning to add for a fullstack developer